nkconnor/latitude/README.md

 Originally this was intended to to be a migration toolkit, but, it has been slimmed down.
 It's unclear if we will still pursue a migration oriented API.
 Adding migration capability would be a feature addition as opposed to a rewrite.

-With the migratio changes this library could be considered amore portable but less accessible alternative to `sqlx-cli`: users require less concern over understanding and maintaining multiple SQL dialects, but, must have familiarity with Rust to get up and running.
+With the migration changes this library could be considered amore portable but less accessible alternative to `sqlx-cli`: users require less concern over understanding and maintaining multiple SQL dialects, but, must have familiarity with Rust to get up and running.
 It may be a good fit if your application is already written in Rust and either: